CNES/pangeo-pyinterp/docs/source/examples.rst

     import pyinterp
     mesh = pyinterp.RTree()

 Then, we will insert points into the tree.
-The class allows you to insert points using two algorithms.
-The first one called :py:meth:`packing
+The class allows you to add points using two algorithms.
+The first one, called :py:meth:`packing
-<pyinterp.rtree.RTree.packing>` allows you to insert the values in the tree at
+<pyinterp.rtree.RTree.packing>`, will enable you to enter the values in the tree
-once.
+at once.
 This mechanism is the recommended solution to create an optimized in-memory structure, both in terms of construction time and queries.
-When this is not possible, you can insert new information into the tree as you go along using the :py:meth:`insert <pyinterp.rtree.RTree.insert>` method.
+When this is not possible, you can insert new information into the tree as you go along using the insert method.

 .. code:: python